hypernumbers/learn_elisp_the_hard_way/contents/getting-started.rst

 How This Book Will Work
 -----------------------

-The work on learning eLisp will take place within an X-Windows enabled version of Emacs as shown below.
+The work on learning Elisp will take place within an X-Windows enabled version of Emacs as shown below.

 .. image :: /images/emacs.png